efdulia/Sagitarrius_arm/README.md

 This guide explains how to set up and run the Sagittarius Arm Robot simulation using ROS.
 Please follow the instructions carefully to ensure proper configuration of your environment.

 # Step 1.
-Cloning the Repository
+Cloning Repository

 To get started, navigate to the directory where you want to clone this repository.
 Clone the repository containing the necessary files into your workstation.
 If you installed the "sagittarius_ws" workspace from (https://github.com/NXROBO/sagittarius_ws), then follow the commands below: